Lakshmi-Shankar/Ecommerce-Follow-Along/README.md

 Successfully implemented an address form that collects user input and navigates correctly from the profile section.
 This milestone enhances user experience by allowing them to save and manage addresses efficiently.

+# Milestone 22: Store User Address in Database

+*Overview*

+Create a backend endpoint to store a user's address inside their profile in the database.

+Steps to Complete

+Set Up Route - Create an Express route to handle address submissions.

+Implement Logic - Find user, update their address array, and save changes.